Bruus: Bruus (1911)

 In 1911, a certain E. Schnack from the Anglian region of north Germany published an account of the game, now called Bruus for the first time.
-Apart from some different terminology, the main changes are that the Jacks replace the Sixes as counters and that double and triple tricks are introduced for the first time.
+Apart from some different terminology, the main changes are that the Jacks replace the Sixes as beaters and that double and triple tricks are introduced for the first time.
 In his account, he describes the culture surrounding the game in rural Anglia.
 The villagers in the local dairy cooperative gather at their local pub where the "dairy money" is paid out.
 They stay on and chat and then eventually turn to playing Bruus.
 The landlord hands out a pack of cards, a slate and chalk.

 Cards

 Schnack gives the nicknames of the matadors as Spitz ("top"), Bruus ("grumbler") and Duller Hund ("mad dog").
-The remaining counters are the same as before, except that the Jacks now rank immediately below the Aces and the Sixes are not mentioned at all.
-So either the Sixes are duds or there are only 32 cards in the pack.
+The remaining beaters are the same as before, except that the Jacks now rank immediately below the Aces and the Sixes are not mentioned at all.
+So either the Sixes are worthless duds or there are only 32 cards in the pack.
 The duds are known as 'Fosi' (Fosen, an historical Germanic tribe in the area of Lower Saxony) and now have no trick-taking power whatsoever, even among cards of the same rank.
 Meanwhile, the Sevens retain their unbeatability when led, but may now beat one another in the usual suit order: Clubs, Spades, Hearts and Diamonds.